tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Barbed Arrow of Disruption

 An enemy hit with this arrow stops counting as an ally to its allies, so it cannot benefit from group abilities, bard songs and similar abilities.
 A hard save (16+) at the end of your turn ends this disruption.

 ---

+#### Blackthorn

+When you hit with an attack using this ammunition, the target becomes stuck until the end of its next turn, as thorny vines explosively grow from its wound.

+---